 - As the water flows into the bubbler pot, pressure builds, and eventually, the lid raises and distributes the water evenly across your yard.

 - After the bubbler pot releases the water, the top drops back down so that dirt and grass can’t get in.

 Bubbler pots are usually green, less than 12 inches wide, and sit level with the ground.
 Therefore, they’re virtually invisible and only pop up when they have water to release.

 Is you were ever wondering how to divert rainwater away from a house, this is it.
 There’s also no long downspout to trip over.
 Other names for this foundation drainage solution include pop-up drain and gutter drain.

 Since water causes most foundation problems, foundation drainage is critical to avoid damage caused by hydrostatic pressure.
 Fortunately, foundation drainage systems today control groundwater moisture by collecting it and then moving it away from your home.

 Learn more about: How to repair a wet basement?

-If you have a wet basement or you’ve noticed cracks in your foundation – and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri – contact us today for an estimate.
+If you have a wet basement or you’ve noticed cracks in your foundation – and you live in Lincoln, Omaha, Kearney, Nebraska, Missouri, Iowa and parts of Northeastern Kansas and nearby areas – contact us today for an estimate.